Baillie Gifford European Growth Trust Buys Back Shares

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Baillie Gifford European Growth Trust PLC has announced the acquisition of 75,000 of its own ordinary shares at 85.00p each, which will be held in treasury.
-This move adjusts the total shares in issue to 349,732,585, impacting shareholder calculations under the FCA’s rules.
-Such transactions can influence market perceptions and shareholder decisions regarding the company.
+Baillie Gifford European Growth Trust PLC has announced the acquisition of 75,000 of its own ordinary shares at 84.60p each, which will be held in treasury.
+This transaction affects the total shares in issue, now calculated at 349,657,585, important for shareholders monitoring their investment thresholds.
+Such buybacks can indicate confidence from the company in its value, drawing interest from market enthusiasts.

 For further insights into GB:BGEU stock, check out TipRanks’ Stock Analysis page.